-- Great coaches encourage, motivate and allow players to enjoy playing. - Coaches that find the correct mix of being demanding AND positive are the best motivators of young players. - Motivation is relationship based- Do your best to care for, respect, and understand your players. - Things that get rewarded get done and they perpetuate themselves. - O Choose to reward effort and behavior not outcome or people. - Use positive direct communication correct privately and praise publicly. - Attach the name and the action to every praise and every correction.
-Look for positives on a daily basis. - O The closer in time the correction is made, the stronger the learning effect - Build on successes small successes will lead to bigger successes. - Be creative and enjoy your work- show your enjoyment.
-End each day on a positive note. - Be positive, it's contagious for your team. - Teach, find and model individual worth.
-Find the good in every kid. - MAKING THE GAME TOO COMPLICATED AND NEGATIVE COACHING WILL HURT PLAYERS MOTIVATION.
+- Great coaches encourage, motivate and allow players to enjoy playing. - Coaches that find the correct mix of being demanding AND positive are the best motivators of young players. - Motivation is relationship based- Do your best to care for, respect, and understand your players. - Things that get rewarded get done and they perpetuate themselves. - Choose to reward effort and behavior not outcome or people. - Use positive direct communication correct privately and praise publicly. - Attach the name and the action to every praise and every correction.
+Look for positives on a daily basis. - The closer in time the correction is made, the stronger the learning effect - Build on successes small successes will lead to bigger successes. - Be creative and enjoy your work- show your enjoyment.
+End each practice & game on a positive note. - Be positive, it's contagious for your team. - Teach, find and model individual worth.
+Find the good in every kid.